The winking eye of a very massive star: WR 21a revealed as an eclipsing binary by TESS: WR 21a as an eclipsing binary

 With these assumptions, we computed different models just changing the orbital inclination from $90^\circ$ towards lower values, following a coarse step of $2^\circ$.
 The first obvious conclusion is that at high inclinations ($i \sim 90^\circ$) models produce two deep eclipses.
 With $i \sim 84^\circ$, models start to show only one eclipse, being the O star eclipsed by the O2.5/WN6 component.
 At these inclinations, the observed eclipse depth would only be achieved with a radius of the O-type star $R_2=4.5\,{\rm R}_\odot$, which is much smaller than what is expected \citep[$R_\mathrm{O3~V}$=13.8~R$_\odot$, c.f., ][]{2005A&A...436.1049M}.
 Models improve around $i \sim 65^\circ$, when the secondary radius gets $R_2 \sim 11\,{\rm R}_\odot$.

-Therefore, we have calculated $21\times11\times11 = 2541$ models in the range of $i=[55^\circ, 65^\circ]$, at steps of $\Delta i=0.5^\circ$, and stellar radii in the ranges of $R_1 = [20, 30]$\,R$_\odot$, and $R_2 = [11, 21]$\,R$_\odot$, with steps of $\Delta R_{1,2} = 1$\,R$_\odot$.
+Therefore, we have calculated $51\times21\times21 = 22491$ models in the range of $i=[50^\circ, 75^\circ]$, at steps of $\Delta i=0.5^\circ$, and stellar radii in the ranges of $R_1 = [20, 30]$\,R$_\odot$, and $R_2 = [11, 21]$\,R$_\odot$, with steps of $\Delta R_{1,2} = 0.5$\,R$_\odot$.
 Fig.~\ref{fig:phoebe} (mid-top panel) shows the best model fitted to the averaged light-curve.
 We calculated the root-mean-squared (r.m.s.) from the model and the observed light-curve only in the orbital phases centred in the eclipse, in the interval $\Delta\phi=[-0.05,0.05]$ (a tenth of the orbital period).
 The remaining orbital phases were also modelled, but they are not used for the r.m.s. computation because the light curve is dominated by oscillations and the model is constant in flux.
+They are however used for the normalisation of each simulated light curve.
+The values of the best fit are then introduced as priors to phoebe, and the $emcee$ solver is run for the regions centred in these values ($R_1 = 23.5$\,R$_\odot$, $R_2 = 15$\,R$_\odot$, $i = 61.5^\circ$.
+See Fig.~\ref{arte}), with a Gaussian width of ($1.6$, $2.0$, $1.5$), respectively.
+The $emcee$ code was run with five walkers per parameter (for a total of 15) for 250 iterations.
+After the first 50 iterations were burned, with a sigma of 2 selected, $emcee$ converged to the values of radii and inclination shown in Table~\ref{tabla_phoebe}, were $\log g$ and masses were derived from these values and uncertainties were obtained by error propagation.
 The eclipses observed in each of the four \textit{TESS} sectors are differently affected by such photometric variations, producing subtle changes in the depth and width.

 The eclipse is zoomed in the mid-bottom panel of Fig.~\ref{fig:phoebe}, depicting the photometric time series for the four \textit{TESS} sectors.
 Superimposed are the best 50 {\sc phoebe} models.
 Their residuals are presented in the bottom panel.